 This year saw the continued development of our training and development programme with the primary focus being on ensuring operator competencies are maintained.
-The development of more efficient and consistent training was investigated and resulted in the development of several CD ROM training packages.
+The development of more efficient and consistent training was investigated and resulted in the development of several CD ROM least halving our LTIFR.

+training packages.